Friday Night Lights (mixtape): Background

 The original tracks on the mixtape were intended to be on Cole's debut album Cole World: The Sideline Story.
 However, because the label did not believe it would sell, Cole released the original songs with extra freestyles as a mixtape, but was forced to redo the entire album.
 "In The Morning" featuring Drake, was the only record from the mixtape to make the album cut.

-Production
+Recording and production

 Producers who contributed to the tape are J. Cole himself, Bink, Kanye West, L&X Music, Syience, & long-time friends Elite and Omen.

-Track information

 The bonus track on the mixtape, "Looking For Trouble" was released for free on November 7, 2010, by Kanye West as part of his series G.O.O.D.
 Fridays where he released a song every Friday for multiple months until Christmas of 2010.
-In an interview with Complex magazine in November 2010 Cole talked about how the song came about saying:
+In an interview with Complex magazine in November 2010, Cole talked about how the song came about saying: